 MC Hammer Net Worth

-As of December 2013, Hammer still owes the IRS $800,000 in back taxes and penalties related to income from 1996 and 1997.
-According to recently released legal documents, every dollar that Hammer earns to this day must first go to the IRS before being distributed to him personally.
+As of December 2013, Hammer still owed the IRS $800,000 in back taxes and penalties related to income from 1996 and 1997.
+According to several released legal documents, every dollar that Hammer earns to this day must first go to the IRS before being distributed to him personally.